THE TRUTH ABOUT BRANDING

 You can try to rush the process by creating artificial demand through price cuts, or by spending heavily on marketing.

 But you’ll attract the type of customer who is easily persuaded by cheap tricks to enter a relationship and who will quickly move on to a new relationship with another product just as soon as you turn off the financial inducements.

-That kind of customer will love you short time and then leave you.
+That kind of customer will love you short time.

 Building a brand takes time.
 So, to attract customers who will remain loyal, you have to play the long game; display dogged determination, true grit, faith, in other words, you must …